mooyg/hydralite/README.md

 # Welcome to Hydralite
 ### About
 One of a kind, open-source project management and discovery platform that enforces credit-based project discovery and a obtains a minimalist project management system.
-Hydralite is a system that steers away from typical scrum methodology and adopts a state-of-the-art, intuitive system, but throws in project discovery, tight integration, developer outsourcing, soft releases, one click code deployments, seamless crowdsourced data and feedback collection, and loads more, into the mix.
+Hydralite is a system that steers away from typical scrum methodology and adopts a state-of-the-art, intuitive system, but throws in project discovery, tight integration, developer outsourcing, soft releases, one click code deployments, seamless crowdsourced feedback collection, and loads more, into the mix.